SystemsApproach/ops/control.rst

-models are changing due to volatility in the backend systems they control, then it is often the case that the models can be distinguished as "low-level" or "high-level", with only the latter directly visible to clients of the API.
+models are changing due to volatility in the backend systems they control, then it is often the case that the models can be distinguished as "low-level" or "high-level", with only the latter directly visible to clients via the API.
+In semantic versioning terms, a change to a low-level model would then effectively be a backwards compatible PATCH.

 5.2.3 Identity Management